pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/01_Basic_Migration.md

 - Run `composer update` once again to update the autoloaded and class maps
 - The admin interface of your system should now work again and you can proceed to [migrate your application code](./README.md).
+- Use the web updater to update to the latest stable build